sassoftware/vi-solution-extensions/docs/pages/3-manual-uploading.md

 SVI_BUNDLE_PATH=./dist/elements/main.js
 SMI_BUNDLE_PATH=./dist/mobile-elements/main.js
 ```
-> **NOTE**: The variables `SVI_BUNDLE_PATH` and/or `SMI_BUNDLE_PATH` must point to the relative path of a valid JavaScript bundle.
+> **NOTE**: The variables `SVI_BUNDLE_PATH` and `SMI_BUNDLE_PATH`, if it is included, must point to the relative path of a valid JavaScript bundle.

 ## Uploading to SAS Visual Investigator
-Following the above setup guide, you can now upload solution extensions to your own deployed instance of SAS visual Investigator
+You can now upload solution extensions to your own deployed instance of SAS Visual Investigator.

 ### via Package Script
 1. Install the [@sassoftware/vi-solution-extension-upload](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-upload) and [env-cmd](https://www.npmjs.com/package/env-cmd) package(s) as dev dependencies: